armadsen/ORSSerialPort/README.md

 How to Use ORSSerialPort
 ========================

+The ORSSerialPort library consists of only two classes: `ORSSerialPort` and `ORSSerialPortManager`.
 To begin using ORSSerialPort in your project, simply drag the files in the "Source" folder into your Xcode project.
 ORSSerialPort.h/m are required, while ORSSerialPortManager.h/m are optional, but useful (see below).
 Next, add `#import "ORSSerialPort.h"` and `#import "ORSSerialPortManager.h"` to the top of the source code files in which you'd like to use ORSSerialPort.

+ORSSerialPort can be used in applications targeting Mac OS X 10.6.8 and later.
+However, due to its use of ARC (see note below) it must be compiled on a machine running Mac OS X Lion with the LLVM 3.0 or later compiler, which is included in Xcode 4.2 and later.

 *Important Note:* ORSSerialPort relies on Automatic Reference Counting (ARC).
-If you'd like to use it in a non-ARC project, you'll need to open the Build Phases for the target(s) you're using it in, and add the -fobjc-arc flag to the Compiler Flags column for ORSSerialPort.m and ORSSerialPortManager.m.
+If you'd like to use it in a non-ARC project, you'll need to open the "Compile Sources" build phase for the target(s) you're using it in, and add the -fobjc-arc flag to the "Compiler Flags" column for ORSSerialPort.m and ORSSerialPortManager.m.
 ORSSerialPort will generate a compiler error if ARC is not enabled.

-The ORSSerialPort library consists of only two classes: `ORSSerialPort` and `ORSSerialPortManager`.
-As its name implies, each instance of `ORSSerialPort` represents a serial port device.
-There is a 1:1 correspondence between port devices on the system and instances of `ORSSerialPort`.
-That means that repeated requests for a port object for a given device will return the same instance of `ORSSerialPort`.

 Opening a Port and Setting It Up
 --------------------------------